metatensor/metatrain/docs/src/architectures/llpr.rst

           - edge_last_layers.energy.0.energy___0.weight
           - edge_last_layers.energy.1.energy___0.weight

-:param num_members: this is a dictionary of targets and the corresponding number of ensemble members to sample.
+- ``num_members``: this is a dictionary of targets and the corresponding number of ensemble members to sample.
 Note that a sufficiently large number of members (more than 16) are required for robust uncertainty propagation. (e.g. ``num_members: {energy: 128}``)